Terrarum Perc8

 ENV/FX is split into two submenus:

-TRIG LEN (set on the TRG page) controls how long the trigger is held before the decay begins.
-It uses a fixed 1/16-note time grid, not the current step size.
-When S.LEN is 1/16, a TRIG LEN of 1/16 is also exactly one step.
-Short values below 1/16 are finer note divisions, and longer values extend from 1/8 up to 64 sixteenth-notes.
-A TRIG LEN of 64 spans four bars on a 16-step pattern.
+TRIG LEN lives on the TRG page.
+It uses a fixed 1/16-note gate grid, not the current step size.
+When S.LEN is 1/16, a TRIG LEN of 1/16 equals one step.
+Shorter values are finer divisions; longer values extend through larger note lengths up to long multi-bar gates.

-DUCK — Rhythmic volume pumping depth after the envelope.
-At 0 there is no pumping.
-Higher values pull the voice down harder at each sync cycle, then let it recover.
+DUCK is a transport-locked rhythmic pump after the envelope.
+At 0 it is off.
+Higher values pull the voice down harder and hold it down longer inside each sync window.

 ──────────────────────

-TARGET — What the LFO modulates: any macro (M1–M8), filter cutoff, resonance, envelope, amp level, drive, pan, EQ, FX sends.
+TARGET — Parameter to modulate: macros, filter, envelope, level, drive, pan, EQ, FX sends, and more.
 LFO2 can also target LFO1.

-TRIG — Reset the LFO to its start on every trigger.
-Makes modulation consistent and rhythmic.
+TRIG — Resets the LFO on each trigger.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━